cherfia/chromiumly/README.md

 # Chromiumly

-A Typescrpit library which interacts with [Gotenberg](https://gotenberg.dev/)'s Chromium module to convert HTML documents to PDF.
+A lightweight Typescrpit library which interacts with [Gotenberg](https://gotenberg.dev/)'s Chromium module to convert HTML documents to PDF.

 ## Prerequisites